andrexandre/42pdf_downloader/README.md

 # 42 PDF Downloader

-This script makes it instant downloading pdfs from 42
+This script makes it instant downloading (or opening in the browser) pdfs from 42

 It has a database that is actively being updated with the latest subjects